A life-altering event derails Pavadharini’s future

 When Pavadharini came to our HoPE Learning Center, she was shy and reluctant, sharing her stories in a voice that was barely loud enough to hear.

 She confessed that she was afraid of what would happen to her.
-But soon she began to thrive, making new friends that were willing to help her study and teachers who encouraged and believed in her.
+But it wasn’t long before she began to thrive.
+Pavadharini made new friends at the Center that generously helped her study and met teachers who encouraged and believed in her.

-For every success story like Pavadharini’s, there are countless other children who still do not have access to the services HoPE Learning Centers bring to these villages.
+For every success story like Pavadharini’s, there are countless other children who still do not have access to the services that HoPE Learning Centers bring to these villages.
 Consider sponsoring a HoPE Learning Center today.